bansavage/DB-330-FRD/README.md

 # Faculty Research Database
 A web application that allows users to view and share research papers.

+The focus of this project was to learn how to connect a database from the backend to the business layer to the presentation layer.
+It does not follow all good security or development practices.

+#Security Warning

+**This project is susceptible to XCC and potential SQL injections.**

+#Development Warning

+**This project does not include any tests.
+There should be tests to ensure features work correctly, the addition of features do not break other feature, and the security of the application is maintained.**

 ##High Level Architecture
 ![High Level Architecture](images/HAL.png)